Board of directors

 Mr David Palmer, Director since 2011

 David Palmer has a dedicated career spanning 30 years in administration and policy development in the Australian beef, sheep meat and goat industries.
-Diploma of Farm Management (MOFAC), Graduate Diploma Business Management (AGSM) and GAICD.
+David has a Diploma of Farm Management (MOFAC), Graduate Diploma Business Management (AGSM) and GAICD.

 David’s other Board positions currently are: